mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 /* picture of triangular pulse model with K=2 ...
 K = 5 with t_k chosen uniformly and respecting the closure constraint */
 Likewise, regression with the latter ensures that posterior mass vanishes at solutions $bm(u)$ that violate the closure constraint.

-This illustrates how linear constraints on the amplitudes $bm(a)$ in the linear model @eq:udphia can encode GFM properties at the cost of just a few rank-one downdates.
+This illustrates how linear constraints on the amplitudes $bm(a)$ in the linear model @eq:udphia can encode GFM properties at the cost of just a single rank-one downdate per constraint.
 Moving on from linear models to Gaussian processes, these linear constraints become linear functionals known as _interdomain features_, which may be used to impose structure directly in function space, without touching rank, but more challenging mathematically.
 In @chapter:pack, we will use the interdomain approach to learn spectral features of nonparametric GFMs directly from data rather than hardcoding them as in @eq:arh-constraint.